ChitraRajasekaran/ComicAIVerse/README.md

 As a user, you will have access to the following essential features:

-1. User Authentication: Securely log in using a reliable user authentication system.
-This system will store your personal information and comic creations in a database, utilizing popular technologies like Mongo, MySQL, or other suitable databases.
-2. AI-Generated Comic Images: Create comic book images by inputting prompts, such as The Hulk trying to learn meditation and yoga to control his anger.
+1. AI-Generated Comic Images: Create comic book images by inputting prompts, such as The Hulk trying to learn meditation and yoga to control his anger.
 The app will call upon AI tools like OpenAI DALL-E or other free AI tools to generate these comic book images based on your input.
-3. Image Sharing and Download: Share your comic book images on the website showcase or download them as a PDF for personal use or offline viewing.
+2. Image Sharing and Download: Share your comic book images on the website showcase or download them as a PDF for personal use or offline viewing.
-4. Showcase of Comic Images: Explore a curated showcase of 10 or so generated comic images on the app's home page, as well as a dedicated Comic Showcase page displaying all user-generated comic images.
+3. Showcase of Comic Images: Explore a curated showcase of 10 or so generated comic images on the app's home page, as well as a dedicated Comic Showcase page displaying all user-generated comic images.
 This feature will allow you to draw inspiration from the creativity of other users.

 ## Implementation
 Here's a high-level implementation plan: